sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 _(The following section was updated October 18, 2017, to incorporate [a change](https://github.com/keepassxreboot/keepassxreboot.github.io/commit/b6d301e48e4079ef04fa13dc6f41c88337548ca1) in recommendations from the KeePassXC developers following [this discussion](https://github.com/keepassxreboot/keepassxc/issues/998).)_

-In addition to Auto-Type, KeePassXC offers another way to quickly and easily enter your login information into a browser form.
-It's called KeePassHTTP.
+In addition to Auto-Type, KeePassXC offers another way to quickly and easily enter your login information into a browser form called KeePassHTTP.
 From my understanding, KeePassHTTP is a protocol for ferrying your login data from the program reading your KeePass database (in our case, KeePassXC) to a browser extension that will automatically fill in forms in your browser for you.
 (If you've ever used the 1Password or LastPass browser add-ons, it's a lot like that.)

 To use KeePassHTTP with KeePassXC, the KeePassXC developers [highlight](https://keepassxc.org/project) KeePassHTTP-Connector, which is currently available as [an add-on for Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/keepasshttp-connector/) and [as an extension for Google Chrome](https://chrome.google.com/webstore/detail/keepasshttp-connector/dafgdjggglmmknipkhngniifhplpcldb).
 For Safari, the developers list [passafari](https://github.com/mmichaa/passafari.safariextension/).